The “Iced French” Manicure Is Spring’s Coolest Take On A Classic

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-As classic as they come, the French manicure remains one of the most popular nail looks of all time for good reason: it’s chic, goes with everything, and never looks dated.
+As classic as they come, the French manicure remains one of the most popular nail looks of all time for good reason: it’s chic, goes with everything and never looks dated.
 It makes sense, then, that with minimalist manicures dominating as the most popular nail trends of 2025 so far, we’re seeing many nail artists looking for ways to upgrade the humble French tip for the year ahead.
-We’ve already spotted the seriously glowy tinted French taking off and the ultra-cool chrome French tips, but spring’s latest upgrade might just be our favorite yet.
+We’ve already spotted the seriously glowy tinted French taking off, as well as the ultra-cool chrome French tips, but spring’s latest upgrade might just be our favourite yet.

 Enter: the “iced French”.